2025

 Net Surplus

-Achieved through stronger commercial performance and targeted cost management.
+Achieved through stronger commercial performance and strong growth in our community programs.

 In 2024/25, we expanded our community and employment supports, creating more pathways for people with disability to build skills, confidence, and independence.
 Our Community Supports division delivered a strong net surplus, more than double last year's result, reflecting strong growth and high demand for our services.